ibm-cloud-docs/Cloudant/best-practices/best-practices3.md

 ## Don’t mess with Q, R, and N unless you really know what you are doing
 {: #dont-mess-with-q-r-n}

-Do not change Q, R, and N unless you really know what you're doing. {{site.data.keyword.cloudant_short_notm}}’s quorum and sharding parameters, once you discover them, seem like tempting options to change the behavior of the database.
+Do not change Q, R, and N unless you really know what you're doing. {{site.data.keyword.cloudant_short_notm}}’s quorum and sharding parameters, after you discover them, seem like tempting options to change the behavior of the database.

 *Stronger consistency, surely I can set the write quorum to the replica count?*